msaify44/HoloShop/README.md

 ### Clean Architecture Implementation

-The app follows **Clean Architecture** principles with clear separation of concerns:
+The app follows **Clean Architecture** with clear separation of concerns:

 ```
 ┌─────────────────────────────────────────────────────────────┐